 Take a lunch break at Grinnell Lake

 When our group arrived at the lake, frigid winds whipped off Grinnell and Salamander glaciers making for a slight chop in the water.
-On this September day, it was too cold to go wading, but Alex Neill from Montana Vacation blog braved the waters during a summer visit and declared them, Cold!
+On this September day, it was too cold to go wading, but it’s a popular summer activity.
+Be prepared for cold water!

 The wind forced us to take shelter on a couple of logs behind a screen of vegetation.
 It was still a beautiful spot to enjoy the sack lunch that had been provided by Many Glacier Hotel and Road Scholar.

 For those looking for more solitude, be patient.
-The boat hikers usually stay a few minutes and then leave, and the quiteness quickly returns.
+The boat hikers usually stay a few minutes and then leave, and the quietness quickly returns.

 Choose a different trail for the hike back to Many Glacier Hotel

 On the return hike, our group crossed a bridge at the end of Josephine Lake to hike on the north side of both lakes.
 This more open terrain offered sunlight and good views of the lakes although we were walking with the sun shining into our faces—the wrong direction for good photography.